yy28/sql-docs.zh-cn/docs/analytics-platform-system/create-ssis-script-task-using-pdw-destination-adapter.md

 ---
-title: 使用 SSIS PDW 目标适配器创建一个脚本任务 |Microsoft Docs
+title: 使用 SSIS PDW 目标适配器创建脚本任务
 desciption: This Integration Services (SSIS) package script code is a code example for using the SSIS PDW destination adaptor.
 The Integration Services Script Task allows you to perform virtually any operation that can be accomplished in a .Net application within the context of an SSIS control flow.
 author: mzaman1
 ms.prod: sql